OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/configure-saml.md

 ---
-summary: How to configure SAML 2.0 end-user authentication for your applications.
+summary: How to configure SAML 2.0 end user authentication for your applications.
 tags: runtime-traditionalweb
 ---